 Another recommendation for anyone who loves Slay the Spire is Monster Train, in which players try to guide a train filled with monsters across a hellish landscape that has frozen over.

 You have five monster clans to pick from that can be leveled up throughout the game to unlock new cards for future playthroughs.

-Combat is naturally turn-based and features modified card-battling mechanics that allow you to mix and match minions and spells from several clans instead of just one.
+Combat is naturally turn-based and features altered card-battling mechanics that allow you to blend and match minions and spells from several clans instead of just one.